vernonlim/CW2024/README.md

 ### Code
 #### Modular Actor behaviour using the Strategy Pattern
 Actor behaviours (state changes with time) are now modelled wih the Strategy Pattern.
-Each main action in the game, that being Movement, Firing and Shielding (for the boss) has its own interface, which Actors then get passed an instance of (to namedrop that specific concept, Dependency Injection).
+Each main action in the game, that being Movement, Firing and Shielding (for the boss) has its own interface, which Actors then get passed an instance of (to namedrop the specific concept, Dependency Injection).

 What this means is that adding new behaviours to these Actors does not require modifying the Actors themselves.
 To create and implement a burst firing pattern for an enemy that shoots bullets in bursts, all that would be needed would be to make a class implementing `Firing`, with internal state tracking the time arguments passed into `updateStrategyState`, that produces such a behaviour.
 Then, this could be passed to any existing `FighterPlane` as its firing strategy without modification (in its factory for example) and it would work.